 Today, the Hiroshima's level of radioactivity has reverted to the world background level.
 The residents of Denver, Colorado experience a higher level of radioactivity than those of Hiroshima and Nagasaki.
 The residents of Hiroshima report elevated levels of some cancers, with the highest rate of liver cancer in the world, but other forms of cancer occur at average or even low rates comparably.

-Hiroshima is an exquisite, complicated city known for its food, the stunning natural beauty of its bay, and an incident 70 years ago that will forever connect it with nuclear weapons and peace.
+Hiroshima is an exquisite, complicated city known for its food, the stunning natural beauty of its bay, and an incident decades ago that will forever connect it with nuclear weapons and peace.

 |Gracing one of Tokyo's largest subway stations (Shibuya Station), this mural "The Myth of Tomorrow" presents a chilling take on the concept of progress.|